ALib C++ Library

 bool EndsWith (const TString &needle) const

-template<bool TCheck = true>
+template<typename TCheck = CHK>

 integer IndexOf (TChar needle, integer startIdx=0) const

-template<bool TCheck = true>
+template<typename TCheck = CHK>

 integer IndexOf (TChar needle, integer regionStart, integer regionLength) const